April 29, 2025

 Once the file loads, on Windows, click on the File menu at the top of the application and select Export.
 On Mac, click the Share button, then the Export tab.
 In the File Export group, select the Audio button.

 Select your preferred audio file format—such as M4A, WAV, or MP3 format.
 MP3 and M4A will be smaller files with the MP3 file being the most universally compatible with devices.
-WAV files are much larger in size but offer lossless audio quality.
+WAV files are much larger in size but offer lossless audio quality, making them ideal for professional audio work or when you need to preserve every detail of the original sound.

 Exporting audio from a video file in Descript